Writtic/docker-storm/README.md

 in my case.

 ### How can I deploy a topology?
 Since the nimbus seeds and port are not default, you need to specify where the nimbus seeds is, and what is the nimbus port number on the topology.
-Then you just add ```docker-compose.yml``` builder folder to your maven project and type the following:
+Then you just add `docker-compose.yml` and `submitter.sh` on `submitter` folder to `target` folder in your maven project and type the following:

     $ docker-compose -p storm up

-### How can I connect to one of the containers?
-Find the forwarded ssh port for the container you wish to connect to (use `docker-compose ps`) then edit clinet.sh

-    $ client.sh